-- We report R estimates and forecasts of new cases and hospital admissions for the nations and regions.
-With this tracker we move to a monthly reporting frequency.
-The next tracker will be released on 4th November. - Despite the increased social contact from the reopening of schools and latterly universities, the R number remains below 1 in all UK nations and English regions (Figure 1). - For the adult population in England we observe a noteworthy compositional change relative to the forecasts made a fortnight ago.
-The sub-ten age group is expected to decline in new cases over the coming two weeks.
-The 40-64 age group is likely to see an increase in new cases.
-Forecasts for all other age groups are higher compared to the previous forecast.
-The main cause for this would appear to be a spill-over from the school aged population (Figure 2). - When the compositional change is netted out, new Covid-19 cases are forecast to decline in all English regions (Figure 3).
-Decreases can be expected in all UK nations (Figure 4).
+- We report R estimates and forecasts of new cases, hospital admissions and deaths for the nations and regions.
+The next tracker will be released on 2nd December. - The R number remains below 1 in all UK nations and English regions except the North East (Figure 1). - Looking at the trajectory of new cases across different age brackets for England we observe a noteworthy compositional change relative to the forecasts made four weeks ago.
+We highlighted then that cases in the school aged population were likely spilling over into the adult population.
+Now, both the 10-19 and over 40 age groups are expected to decline over the coming two weeks whilst they were forecast to be flat or increasing previously (Figure 2). - When the compositional change is netted out, new Covid-19 cases are forecast to decline in all English regions apart from the North East (Figure 3).
+Decreases can be expected in all UK nations (Figure 4). - Hospital admissions are forecast to increase modestly.
+This represents a change from our previous forecast which had modest declines in admissions (Figure 5).
+Trend deaths are forecast to remain constant (Figure 6).

-- Hospital admissions are also forecast to decrease.
-This is in line with our forecasts a fortnight ago, and of a similar order of magnitude to our forecasts made 4 weeks ago based on data up until the end of August (Figure 5). - The proportion of those over 16 who have received their first vaccination dose is now 90 per cent; 83 per cent have received their second dose as well.
-This summary figure conceals important heterogeneity across age brackets (Figure 6).
-Encouragingly, more than 50 per cent of those under 30 are now fully vaccinated.
+The proportion of those over 12 who have received their first vaccination dose is now 87 per cent; 80 per cent have received their second dose as well.
+This summary figure conceals important heterogeneity across age brackets (Figure 7).
+Encouragingly, more than 50 per cent of those between 18 and 30 are now fully vaccinated.